-Bloodwood makes for the perfect date-night spot, or for a special occasion with friends.
+Bloodwood makes for the perfect date-night spot or special occasion with friends.

 Where: 416 King Street, Newtown

-When: 5 pm-Midnight Mon-Thur, 12 pm to Midnight Fri and Sat
+When: 5 pm-Midnight Mon-Thur, noon to Midnight Fri and Sat

 This western-themed bar, just near Oxford Street, is one of the original small bars in the city.
 Invoking the feeling of a wild-west saloon, complete with deer heads on the wall.
 Drink bourbon, dance to country tunes, and eat peanuts just like the cowboys used to do?